home-assistant/home-assistant.io/source/getting-started/integration.markdown

 title: "Adding Integrations"
 description: "Instructions to add an integration."
 ---
-Let's start by adding your first integration so that you can see and change a smart home device.
+Let's start by adding your first {% term integration %} so that you can see and change a smart home {% term device %}.

-From the side bar, click on {% my integrations title="Settings -> Devices & Services" %}.
+From the sidebar, click on {% my integrations title="Settings > Devices & Services" %}.
 At this screen you will be able to set up integrations with Home Assistant.
-You might notice a "discovered" section.
+You might notice a *discovered* section.
 This section contains integrations that were found on your network and can easily be added with a few clicks.
 If your integrations are not discovered, click the **Add integration** button in the lower right and search for your integration in that list.

 In this example, we'll add a Chromecast to Home Assistant.
 Chromecast uses the [Google Cast integration](/integrations/cast).
 Although the below example has already discovered the device, let's add it manually.